Flush Ceiling Lights

 When we talk about flush lighting or semi-flush lighting we effectively mean lighting, that when fitted, keeps the space between light and ceiling to a minimum.
 As mentioned above this style of lighting is well suited to many modern homes where the ceiling height makes pendent style lighting impractical.
-Flush lights can used throughout the home but are especially popular in any room where space may be limited.
+Flush lights can be used throughout the home but are especially popular in any room where space may be limited.
 Bathrooms, bedrooms, closets, kitchens and hallways all suit flush lighting and the broad range of style options available means whatever design look you are looking to achieve you’ll have plenty of lighting choice.

 Flush or Semi-Flush Lights

 When choosing lighting for any room one of the key factors is practicality.
 The lights don’t just have to look good, they also need to adequately illuminate the space and also work within that space.
 You may fall in love with a stunning chandelier but fitting it in the downstairs toilet may not be the ideal practical lighting solution for that room.

 Flush lighting and semi-flush lights are often the happy middle ground between desirability and practicality.